Shougo/deoplete.nvim/README.md

 current buffer.
 Deoplete cannot be customized and doesn't currently have many features.
 It is provided for testing purposes.

-**Note:** It is still an alpha version!
-It is not for production use.

 ## Installation

 **Note:** deoplete requires Neovim(latest is recommended) with Python3 enabled.